 The proposed Information Trust Association would develop protocols and standards, and authorize the operation by private contractors of a cooperative authentication and logging service - a "clearing house" for managing trust and identity of users, and the recording and financial settlement of system transactions among business participants.
 The authentication and logging service is a "trusted third party" who is known and trusted by information vendors, user "infovalets" or information curation agents, and end users.
-"Solutions that are broadly applicable across journalistic, publishing and entertainment enterprises will require the existence of a neutral organization that can responsibly address and mitigate antitrust issues.
-Think of it as akin to establishing the gauge of the railroad, or the grid frequency of alternating current, but not the size of boxcars, the schedule or price of freight, or electricity."

 The trusted third-party need never know the name or unique identifying information of the user.
 Nor may it intervene in anyway with the setting of prices.
 Information vendors set a wholesale price; service providers pay that wholesale price and then "retail" the information to their end users at whatever price they wish -- above or below the wholesale price they are charged.
 These are entirely market functions.
 A cooperative authentication and logging service need never "own" any information; it merely notes and processes settlement data provided by a wholesale seller and a retailing buyer.
 University of Missouri Law Prof. Thomas Lambert considered antitrust issues involving industry collaboration in a June 24, 2010 talk at a conference in Columbia, Mo.
 In the talk, Lambert said it is often considered within the law for competitors to agree upon technical standards, which will facilitate market expansion where pricing and service options are not considered or shared.
+Standard-setting is usually

+It is often considered within the law for competitors to agree upon technical standards which will facilitate market expansion where pricing and service options are not considered or shared.
+Standard-setting is usually pro-competition where it reduces transaction costs and increases choice for the public and where the total marketplace is more valuable to the public interest than the sum of its parts.

-Standard-setting is usually pro-competition, he said, where it reduces transaction costs and increases choice for the public and where the total marketplace is more valuable to the public interest than the sum of its parts.
+pro-competition, he said, where it reduces transaction costs and increases choice for the public and where the total marketplace is more valuable to the public interest than the sum of its parts.
 The threshold question a court might consider is: Are the standards necessary to make the market work?
 Competitors need to be certain they do not seek to discuss or agree on anything that isn't necessary to make the market work.

 Collaboration necessary to establish the system needs to occur around issues such as transmission protocols, field sizes, attributes and contents, levels of authentication and security and optional service features.
 There need be no common discussion or understanding regarding price or the acquisition or use of personal information.
 Consistent with the landmark U.S. Supreme Court case (Associated Press et al. v.
 United States, 65 S.Ct.
-1416, June 18, 1945) forbidding The Associated Press to blackball It is often considered within the law for competitors to agree upon technical standards which will facilitate market expansion where pricing and service options are not considered or shared.
-Standard-setting is usually pro-competition where it reduces transaction costs and increases choice for the public and where the total market-place is more valuable to the public interest than the sum of its parts.

-from membership a competing newspaper in a founding member's home city, access to the facilities of Information Trust Association authentication and logging services must be open on an equal basis to all classes of competitors.
+1416, June 18, 1945) forbidding The Associated Press to blackball from membership a competing newspaper in a founding member's home city, access to the facilities of Information Trust Association authentication and logging services must be open on an equal basis to all classes of competitors.